rstens/docs/README.md

 -   Reporting will be done on progress on plan and coverage

--   All tests and results will be documented in Zephyr
+-   All tests and results will be documented in TestRail

 -   Dashboards showing the test progress and results will be available in Jira

--   All reporting will be automatically generated from Zephyr/Jira
+-   All reporting will be automatically generated from TestRail/Jira

 Key Caveats